ZacharyKhan/ZKCarousel/README.md

 ```

 #### Auto-Traverse Slides
 There is an option to let ZKCarousel switch between slides automatically.
 All you have to do is use the `start()` and `stop()` functions on ZKCarousel.
 You can also set the time interval between slides by setting the `interval` property.
-The default interval is 1 second.
+The default interval is 2 seconds.

 See example for a working implementation of this.